-In today's globally competitive world, companies have been facing profitability problem, Because customer's needs and expectation are changing always.
-They are supplied more kind of product so they have more choices to buy.
-So customer is not profitable anymore than result of competition.
+In today's globally competitive world, companies have been facing profitability problem, result of competition.
 Companies earn under normal profits.
-Some of them have been serviving with zero profit.
+Some of them have been surviving with zero profit.
 In the long run, every business is under risk for survival.
-There is guarantee that any company will survive.
-Because customer's needs, demographics, life style, and consumption behaviours is changing rapidly.
+There is no guarantee that any company will survive.
+Because customer's needs, demographics, life style, and consumption behaviours-is changing rapidly.
 Competitors have been getting powered by new technology.
 So this change brings thight rivalry to the market.
 In competitive market conditions businesses continue to change as economic, political, social and technological forces shift and the companies that want to survive and grow should understand these changes.
 For high profitability and survival business should be market oriented.